 Keywords; flax seed nutrition information, butter is back, anti inflammatory omega 3, oleic acid.

 Researchers have found that the ratio of Omega 6 to 3 oils in the diet is very important.
-Both are vitally important, healthy oils, but, and it's a BIG BUT, the ratio is just as important.
+Both are vital, healthy fatty acids, but, and it's a big but, the ratio is just as important.
 And in the Western diet, the ratio is way out of sinc.
 We consume far too much omega 6 and not nearly enough omega 3.

 And the fields are white unto harvest.
 This village church in Kent, England is surrounded by fields of flax.
 They're often blue too.
 It all goes to animal feed, my cousin tells me.
 Big mistake, what's good for the cow and pig, is good for the human too.